Skip to main content

 Technical Analysis

-CVE-2025-34210 is a critical security vulnerability identified in the Vasion Print Virtual Appliance Host and Application, which is used in VA/SaaS deployments for print management.
+CVE-2025-34210 is a critical security vulnerability identified in the Vasion Print Virtual Appliance Host and Application, affecting all versions.
 The core issue is the storage of numerous sensitive credentials—including database passwords, MySQL root password, SaaS keys, and Portainer admin passwords—in plaintext files on the host filesystem.
-These files are world-readable, meaning any local user or any process with read access to the host filesystem can retrieve these secrets without any authentication or user interaction.
-This exposure leads to credential theft and potentially full compromise of the appliance, allowing attackers to control the print environment and potentially pivot to other network resources.
-The vendor’s stance is that this is not a vulnerability because the product operates under a shared responsibility model, expecting administrators to configure persistent storage encryption themselves.
-However, this reliance on administrator configuration is a significant security risk, especially if encryption is not enabled or if local access controls are weak.
-The vulnerability affects all versions of the product and has a CVSS 4.0 score of 9.4, reflecting critical severity due to the ease of exploitation (local access only, no authentication needed), the high impact on confidentiality, integrity, and availability, and the broad scope of affected secrets.
-No patches are currently available, and no known exploits have been reported in the wild yet.
-This vulnerability is classified under CWE-256 (plaintext storage of a password).
+These files are world-readable, meaning any local user or any process capable of reading the host filesystem can access these secrets without authentication or user interaction.
+This exposure allows attackers to steal credentials, potentially leading to full compromise of the appliance and any connected systems or services.
+The vendor does not classify this as a vulnerability, citing a shared responsibility model that expects administrators to enable persistent storage encryption.
+However, the default insecure configuration significantly increases risk.
+The vulnerability has a CVSS 4.0 base score of 9.4, indicating critical severity due to the ease of exploitation (local access required but no privileges or user interaction), and the high impact on confidentiality, integrity, and availability.
+There are no known exploits in the wild yet, but the potential for damage is substantial.
+The vulnerability falls under CWE-256, which concerns plaintext storage of passwords.
+The lack of vendor-provided patches or mitigations further complicates risk management.
+Organizations using Vasion Print Virtual Appliance in VA or SaaS deployments must urgently address this issue to prevent credential theft and appliance compromise.

 Potential Impact